manvanthg10/TrendLoop-A-Blog-website/README.md

 ![mockuuups-macbook-pro-space-gray-mockup-on-the-wooden-table](https://github.com/Manvanthakash/TrendLoop-A-Blog-website/assets/145033766/52f3d560-b845-4354-a1e4-9e313152eef3)

-Blog Website – Figma Design
+# Blog Website UI Design
-Welcome to the Blog Website design project!
-This repository contains the Figma design files for a modern blog website, built for responsive layouts and easy customization.

-✨ Overview
-This project showcases a complete blog website UI designed in Figma, featuring:

-Home/Landing Page

-Articles Listing Page

-Single Article Page

-About Page

-Responsive layouts for Desktop, Tablet, and Mobile

-Reusable components (headers, footers, article previews, buttons)

-Auto layout and variants for flexible screen adaptation
+A modern and responsive **blog website UI design** created in Figma, focusing on clean aesthetics, user-friendly navigation, and engaging content presentation.

-🔗 Figma File
+## 🔗 Figma Design

-Access or duplicate the design here: Figma – Blog Website Project
+Check out the full design here: [Blog Website Figma File](https://www.figma.com/file/qa1m2MwrGxU3Q0xMuG90xf/blog-website?type=design&node-id=0%3A1&mode=design&t=NmvTn5pTSBXF6d3E-1)

-📃 Features
+## 🎨 Features
-Responsive design: Layouts for desktop, tablet, and mobile devices

-Auto Layout: Flexible and scalable design frames​

-Components & Variants: Streamlined creation and updates

-Prototyping: Interactive navigation and transitions
+- **Clean & Modern Design:** Minimalist layout with emphasis on readability and visual hierarchy.
+- **Engaging UI Elements:** Cards, buttons, and typography designed for user interaction.
+- **Blog-Focused Structure:** Homepage, blog list, and blog detail pages thoughtfully designed.

+## 🛠 Tools Used

+- **Figma:** UI/UX design and prototyping
+- **Typography & Colors:** Carefully selected for readability and aesthetics
+- **Components & Styles:** Reusable elements for consistency across pages

+## 📁 Project Structure

+Since this is a Figma UI design project, the structure follows Figma’s design organization:

+- `Pages` – Separate pages for Home, Blog List, Blog Details, etc.
+- `Components` – Buttons, cards, navigation bar, footer, and other reusable UI elements
+- `Assets` – Icons, images, and illustrations

-🚀 Getting Started
+## 🚀 Getting Started

-Open the Figma link above.
+1. Open the Figma link above.

-Click on “Duplicate to your drafts” (if you want to edit your own version).

-Explore each frame for Desktop, Tablet, and Mobile layouts.

-Customize your copy by updating colors, typography, and branding.

-🛠️ How to Use
+2. Duplicate the file to your own Figma workspace to edit or prototype.
-Use these designs as a blueprint for your blog web development.
+3. Use the design for inspiration or as a base for development.

-Export assets (images, SVGs) from Figma as needed.

-Reference layout specifications when building with code.
+Designed with ❤️ in Figma.